Skip to main content

 }

-6. Save and reload to test the changes.
+6. Save the file, and reload the page in your browser.

-8. In the .scroll-down rule, add precise alignment control:
+8. In the .scroll-down rule, add the following bold code:

 .scroll-down {